Beck v. Eiland-Hall

 Beck filed a complaint to the WIPO under the Uniform Domain Name Dispute Resolution Policy (UDRP), arguing the domain name of the website was defamatory and asserted trademark infringement in its use of his name.
 Eiland-Hall filed a response brief to WIPO which cited the U.S. Supreme Court case Hustler Magazine v.
 Falwell, asserting the website's domain name was a form of free speech and satirical political humor.

 Beck made a supplemental filing in the case arguing the domain name was misleading and might lead individuals to believe it contained factual information.
 Eiland-Hall filed a surreply and stated Beck had depreciated the value of the First Amendment by attempting to evade its reach in a legal proceeding outside U.S. courts.
 On October 29, 2009, WIPO ruled against Beck, concluding that Eiland-Hall was making a political statement through parody in a justified usage of the Glenn Beck mark.

 Commentators noted Beck's actions led to a Streisand effect; his suit against the website drew increased attention to it.
 Representatives of Public Citizen, the Electronic Frontier Foundation and the Citizen Media Law Project were all of the opinion that Beck's trademark argument in his complaint against the website was ridiculous.
 The assistant director of the Citizen Media Law Project applauded WIPO's decision, saying, "It's good to see that this WIPO arbitrator had no interest in allowing Beck to circumvent the guarantees of the U.S. Constitution."
-Beck's representative declined comment to PC Magazine about the conclusion of the case.
-Lawyers for Beck did not respond to a request from National Public Radio for a comment about the WIPO ruling.